sharan1409/Virtual-Desktop-Pet/README.md

 - Mood-based behavior system
 - Happy and Sad states

-### 👀 Eye Tracking
-- Pupils dynamically follow the mouse cursor
-- Creates a more realistic desktop companion experience

 ### 😊 Mood System
 - Becomes happy when interacted with
 - Turns sad when ignored for a period of time